suprachakra/Product-Management-CoP/README.md

   2. Drive **10% improvement** in time-to-market and **15% reduction** in dependency delays.
   3. Create a globally recognized framework for product management best practices.
   4. Strengthen executive engagement and advocacy to champion the CoP initiative across all divisions.
+  5. Increase executive-led CoP sessions to at least one per quarter and encourage executives to contribute insights to the knowledge repository.

 - **Key Takeaways**:
   - The CoP is a **strategic enabler**, not just a community.